the-road-to-learn-react/the-road-to-react/manuscript/react-modern/memoized-handler.md

 3. run: side-effect
 ~~~~~~~

-If we didn't create a memoized function with React's `useCallback` Hook, a new `handleFetchStories` function would be created each time the App component re-renders.
-The `handleFetchStories` function would be created each time, and would be executed in the `useEffect` hook to fetch data.
+If we didn't create a memoized function with React's `useCallback` Hook, a new `handleFetchStories` function would be created each time the App component re-renders, and would be executed in the `useEffect` hook to fetch data.
 The fetched data is then stored as state in the component.
 Because the state of the component changed, the component re-renders and creates a new `handleFetchStories` function.
 The side-effect would be triggered to fetch data, and we'd be stuck in an endless loop:

 {title="Visualization",lang="javascript"}
 ~~~~~~~